CyVerse-learning-materials/dnasubway_guide/step8.rst

   1. Upload your

      - FASTQ sequence reads
-     - Sample metadata file (.tsv or .txt formatted according to |QIIME 2 metadata documentation|). to the CyVerse Data Store using Cyberduck.
+     - Sample metadata file (.tsv or .txt formatted according to |QIIME 2 metadata documentation|)

+    to the CyVerse Data Store using Cyberduck.
 See instructions: |CyVerse Data Store Guide|.

 ----